Bijective enumeration of some colored permutations given by the product of two long cycles: Injectivity and reverse mapping

 \begin{enumerate}[(i)]

 \item By construction, the label $\alpha_1$ of the right-most edge or thorn descending from the root is necessarily $1$.

-\item Assume that for $i \in [N-1]$, we have identified the symbols of values $1,2,\ldots$, and $i$.
+\item Assume that for $i \in [n-1]$, we have identified the symbols of values $1,2,\ldots,i$.
 We look at the edge or thorn with label $i$ connected to a black vertex $b$.
-In this step, we determine which symbol corresponds to $\beta(i)$.\\ Recall that, when we move around $b$ clockwise finishing with the edge (in this step, we will always turn in this sense), a new cycle begins whenever we meet a left-to-right maximum.
-So, to find $\beta(i)$, one has to know whether $i$ is a left-to-right maximum or not.\\ If all values of labels of thorns before $i$ haven't already been retrieved, then $i$ is not a left-to-right maximum.
-Indeed, the remaining label values are $i+1$, \ldots, $N$ and at least one thorn's label on the left of $i$ lies in this interval.
-Following our construction, necessarily $\beta(i)$ corresponds to the symbolic label of the thorn right at the left of $i$.\\ If all the thorns' label values on the left of $i$ have already been retrieved (or there are no thorns at all), then $i$ is a left-to-right maximum.
+In this step, we determine which symbol corresponds to $\beta(i)$.\\ Recall that, when we move around $b$ clockwise finishing with the edge (in this step, we will always turn in this sense), a new cycle begins whenever we meet a left-to-right maximum (Remark \ref{rem:betai}).
+So, to find $\beta(i)$, one has to know whether $i$ is a left-to-right maximum or not.\\ If all values of symbols of thorns before $i$ have not already been retrieved, then $i$ is not a left-to-right maximum.
+Indeed, the remaining label values are $i+1$, \ldots, $n$ and at least one thorn's label on the left of $i$ lies in this interval.
+According to our construction $\beta(i)$ necessarily corresponds to the symbolic label of the thorn right at the left of $i$ (case {\it a})\\ If all the symbol values of thorns before $i$ have already been retrieved (or there are no thorns at all), then $i$ is a left-to-right maximum.
 According to the construction of $\overline{\tau}$, $\beta(i)$ corresponds necessarily to the symbolic label of the thorn preceding the next left-to-right maximum .
-But one can determine which thorn (or edge) corresponds to the next left-to-right maximum: it is the first thorn (or edge) $e$ without a label value retrieved so far (again moving around the black vertex from left to right).
-Indeed, all the value retrieved so far are less than $i$ and those not retrieved greater than $i$.
-Therefore $\beta(i)$ is the thorn right at the left of $e$.
-If all the values of the labels of the thorns connected to $b$ have already been retrieved then $i$ is the maximum element of the corresponding block and $\beta(i)$ corresponds to the symbolic label of the edge connecting this black vertex to the root.
+But one can determine which thorn (or edge) corresponds to the next left-to-right maximum: it is the first thorn (or edge) $e$ whose value has not been retrieved so far (again moving around the black vertex from left to right).
+Indeed, all the values retrieved so far are less than $i$ and those not retrieved greater than $i$.
+Therefore $\beta(i)$ is the thorn right at the left of $e$ (case {\it b}).

+If all the values of the labels of the thorns connected to $b$ have already been retrieved then $i$ is the maximum element of the corresponding block and $\beta(i)$ corresponds to the symbolic label of the edge connecting this black vertex to the root (we can see this as a special case of case {\it b}).

 \item Consider the element (thorn of edge) of white extremity with the symbolic label corresponding to $\beta(i)$.
 The next element (turning around the root in counter-clockwise order) has necessarily label $\alpha(\beta(i))=i+1$.\\ As a result, the knowledge of the thorn or edge with label $i$ uniquely determines the edge or thorn with label $i+1$. \end{enumerate}